multiplealiases/Databending-With-FFmpeg/README.md

 ~~~
 -c:a libmp3lame
 ~~~
 Specifies the libmp3lame encoder, otherwise known as just LAME.
-If you've had to install LAME in older versions of Audacity to save audio as MP3, this is exactly what it is.
+If you've had to install this thing called "LAME" in older versions of Audacity in order to save audio as MP3, that is exactly what this is.
 ~~~
 -b:a 32k
 ~~~